Randor Guy: Work as a film historian

 Guy has been writing books on history and films since 1967.
 He became popular when his article on Frank Capra was purchased by the United States Information Agency for use as a reference work.
 As of 2008, he remains the only non-American whose work has been acquired as reference material by the Government of the United States of America.

 Guy was a regular columnist for such newspapers as the Mylapore Times, The Hindu and The Indian Express.
 He also wrote for the film magazine, Screen.
 He wrote on a variety of topics, although he is mainly popular as a film historian and critic.

 Films

 Guy wrote the screenplays for a few short documentaries and feature films.
 He also produced a few advertisement films.
 In 1999, he scripted a 100-minute feature film in English titled Tales of The Kama Sutra: The Perfumed Garden for a Hollywood film company, directed by Jag Mundhra.
 It was subsequently dubbed into Hindi, Tamil and Telugu as Brahmachari.
-He later worked with the film's cinematographer, Ashok Kumar, on his trilingual production, Kaama (1999).
+He later worked with the film's cinematographer, Ashok Kumar, on his Tamil production, Kaama (1999).
+The film was also dubbed into Telugu and Hindi as Kama and Kama Tantra, respectively.
 He has written a Sinhalese film called Paradise Peak based on a best-selling crime novel written by him.
 His recent works include Kamasutra Nights: Maya starring actress Namitha.
 Maya is Namitha's first film in English.